Tchotchke Up Your Yard!

 The problems with yard tchotchke are multifold:

-2. Creates maintenance - an item to mow around, weed whack, clean, maintain, renew: For every item you add, you add another "thing" to maintain.
+2. Creates maintenance: Yard ornaments are just an item to mow around, weed whack, clean, maintain, renew.
+For every item you add, you add another "thing" to maintain.
 You go away on vacation, and you come back to find that everything needs maintenance.
 Pretty soon you either stop going away, or it all starts to look like hell when you get overwhelmed.

 How do I know this?
 Experience.
 We tchotchked up our yard in Virginia with everything from a swimming pool to a koi pond, as well as extensive gardens, sitting areas, accessories, fountains, and statuary.
 We spent thousands - tens of thousands - of dollars doing this.
 And eventually, it all fell to the bulldozer, which was a good thing, as trying to sell such a busy house would have been a nightmare.